Skip to main content

 What Is a Good Average Rating?

 A “good” average rating is relative to your industry and competitors.
 For example, ISPs (internet service providers) typically have a notoriously low average rating.
-Naturally, when an internet outage occurs, this leads to a massive increase of negative reviews, even if their internet uptime was 99.999%.
+Naturally, when an internet outage occurs, this leads to a massive increase in negative reviews, even if their internet uptime was 99.999%.
 The 0.001% downtime is enough to bring down their average review rating, especially if you were binging your favorite TV show.

 On the other hand, I’m probably not going to visit a 3.8 star steakhouse, nor do I want a 3.8 star haircut.